VSChina/vscode-ansible/README.md

 ### Syntax highlighting
 Enable syntax highlighting by adding `files.associations` in `settings.json`, to associate your paths with `ansible` language, please see [sample](#usage).

+### Curl to uri conversion

+1. Load a curl command into the clipboard (i.e. copy as curl from a browser)
+2. Open a project file that has Ansible as the language
+3. Right-click Paste as URI

 ### Run Ansible playbook
 ![run playbook](./images/menu.png)